sy2358/accent_conversion_GAN/README.md

 ## Citation
-If you use this code for your research, please cite our papers.
+If you use this code for your research, please cite the following papers.
 ```

+@inproceedings{Yang2019,
+  title={Self-imitating Feedback Generation Using GAN for Computer-Assisted Pronunciation Training},
+  author={Yang, Seung Hee, and Chung, Minhwa},
+  booktitle={Interspeech, 2019 IEEE International Conference on},
+  year={2019}
+}

 @inproceedings{CycleGAN2017,
   title={Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networkss},
   author={Zhu, Jun-Yan and Park, Taesung and Isola, Phillip and Efros, Alexei A},